openair-collective/GDocP/README.md

-# Documentation Standards for OpenAir Projects
+# Documentation Practice for OpenAir Projects
 Good documentation practice for OpenAir open hardware projects. _This repository is a work in progress!_

 ### A checklist for ensuring your repository's documentation is complete